 First of all, can you actually break into data science without a background in math or STEM?
 The answer is yes!
 While data science requires a strong knowledge of math, the important data science math skills can be learned — even if you don’t think you’re math-minded or have struggled with math in the past.

-In this sponsored post with Practicum by Yandex, we’ll break down how much math you need to know for a career in data science, how math is used in the field, and how to go about learning the mathematical concepts required for the role.
+In this sponsored post with TripleTen, we’ll break down how much math you need to know for a career in data science, how math is used in the field, and how to go about learning the mathematical concepts required for the role.

 If you’re at the early stages of considering a career in data science, you probably have a bunch of questions.
 Is data science hard?
 Do you need a degree to be a data scientist?
 And the most important question for you at a personal level: “should I become a data scientist?”